orbitalquark/textadept/doc/06_AdeptEditing.md

 additional caret at that point.
 Clicking and dragging while holding `Control` creates multiple selections.
 Start typing to enter text at each selection.

-This is currently unavailable on Mac OSX and in ncurses.
+This is currently unavailable in ncurses.

 ### Selecting Entities